FrontEndFoxes/curriculum/workshop/mini2.md

 </template>
 ```

 Wow, that made a big change!
-Suddenly, you have a storefront!

 ::: tip 💡
 Note the use of `<v-app>` - this is a requirement of Vuetify and is a sure sign you'll have a Vuetify-themed app.
 We're also using a bunch of Vuetify layout elements like `v-container` and UI components like `v-card` and `v-btn`